 A recent report by the GHSA found that pedestrian deaths were higher among certain groups including the poor, people of color, and those without health insurance, as these groups were more likely to live in areas that have fewer sidewalks and are otherwise more dangerous for pedestrians.
 The GHSA also found that, the elderly and children were especially vulnerable to being struck as a pedestrian.

-From a young age, we are usually taught how to safely cross the street.
-There is plenty that pedestrians can do to increase their chances of walking home safely without an accident.
+Most of us are taught how to cross the street safely at a young age.
+Besides looking both ways before you cross, there is plenty that pedestrians can do to increase their chances of walking home safely without an accident.
 They can dress in bright neon clothing to be visible to motorists, follow all the rules of the road, and cross the road only at marked and designated crosswalks.

-However, motorists also have the responsibility to drive safely and be mindful of pedestrians at all times.
-A collision involving a motor vehicle and a pedestrian will almost certainly result in serious injuries, if not death, to the pedestrian.
+However, drivers also have the responsibility to drive safely and be mindful of pedestrians at all times.
+A collision between a motor vehicle and a pedestrian almost always results in serious injuries, if not death, to the pedestrian.

-As a driver, you can do your part in making the roads safer for all pedestrians by following these steps.
+As a driver, there are several steps you can take to do your part in making the roads safer for all pedestrians.

 First, look out for pedestrians at all times when you are driving.
 With the continued growth in North Georgia, there has been an increase in pedestrian traffic in the metro Atlanta over the past few years.
-Therefore, it is extremely important that motorists keep a careful look out for pedestrians who may be trying to cross the road or standing at curbs.
+Therefore, it is extremely important that motorists keep a careful look out for pedestrians who may be trying to cross the road, either at the crosswalk or other, or just standing at curbs.
 Do not be guilty of distracted driving, which is one of the most common causes of pedestrian accidents.

 Take extra care when you are approaching a crosswalk, and always slow down as you near or enter the crosswalk.
 Remember that pedestrians have right of way in a crosswalk.
 Yield to all pedestrians, and give them time to cross.
-If you see a vehicle stopped at a crosswalk, but don’t see any pedestrians crossing, don’t assume that there no one is in the crosswalk just because you can’t see them.
+If you see a vehicle stopped at a crosswalk, but don’t see any pedestrians crossing, don’t assume that there is no one in the crosswalk just because you can’t see them.
 It is very likely that the other driver is stopped because there are pedestrians around.
-Therefore, you should stop your car too.
+Therefore, you should stop car as well.

-Stick to speed limits.
+Always obey the speed limit.
 Speeding motorists cause a large number of pedestrian accidents every year.
 A high-speed accident is more likely to result in catastrophic or fatal injuries to the pedestrian.
 Reduce your speed in school zones and in residential neighborhoods where there are likely more pedestrians.

 Never drive under the influence of alcohol or drugs.
 These can affect your vision and your judgment, and may cause you to miss seeing a pedestrian in time to avoid an accident.